-The multiclip functionality is an innovative tool that enables simultaneous access to the essence from up to four cameras with synchronous real-time processing and preview.
-The operator can instantly switch between different footages (so-called angles) so as to select the most suitable angle for use.
+The multiclip functionality is a tool that enables simultaneous access to the essence from up to four cameras with synchronous real-time processing and preview.
+The operator can instantly switch between different footages (so-called angles) and thus select the most suitable angle to use.
 Using the multiclip functionality allows you to greatly reduce your media preparation time.

-A multiclip is an object containing up to four source clips in the same TV format.
+A multiclip is an object containing up to four source clips of the same TV format.

 To create a multiclip, select up to four clips in the MOG or bin, then right-click the selection and choose the "Create a multiclip…" command from the menu:

 The following "Multiclip Properties" dialog box appears: